-Go to www.globalresiliencepartnership.org and fill in the Word template.
-When you have completed it submit it to: challenge@globalresiliencepartnership.org before the deadline.
+Go to www.globalresiliencepartnership.org and fill in the google form template.
+When you have completed it submit it before the deadline.
 Make sure you read and respond to all the questions, and that you understand the eligibility and assessment criteria.